deinfreu/kirby-benchmark/README.md

 # ⚡️Kirby Speed Benchmark

 Benchmarking multiple configurations settings with the latest php version and the latest kirby release.
-Every Configuration test is based upon a clean production.ini copy provided with the latest php installment.
+Every Configuration test is based upon a clean php.ini-production copy provided with the latest php installment.

 ## Current Versions (12 February 2023)